As of June, 2015, Jeff is the new lead pastor at City Church.

 Theological Seminary, where he received his Master of Divinity in 2016.

-Originally from Michigan (M Go Blue!), Christa attended Summit University (formerly Baptist Bible College) in Pennsylvania where she received a Bachelor of Science in Biblical Studies with an emphasis in Women's Ministry.
-Following undergraduate studies, she worked in admissions and events at places of higher education in Pennsylvania, California and Tennessee.
+Originally from Michigan (M Go Blue!), Christa attended Clarks Summit University (formerly Baptist Bible College) in Pennsylvania where she received a Bachelor of Science in Biblical Studies with an emphasis in Women's Ministry.
+Following undergraduate studies, she worked in admissions and event services at places of higher education in Pennsylvania, California and Tennessee.
 Most recently, Christa worked as a digital project & account manager for several years in Nashville.

-She is excited and humbled to work on staff for City Church and previously served as a volunteer in children's ministry, women's bible study, and as facilitator of the Women's Ministry Committee.
+She is excited and humbled to work on staff for City Church and previously served as a volunteer in children's ministry, women's Bible study, and as the facilitator of the Women's Ministry Committee.
 Christa enjoys being outside and active, as well as cooking, reading, and hosting friends for dinner, and she tries to travel abroad once a year.

 Eric is the Director of Music Ministries at City Church.
 He moved here in 1996 to pursue music and songwriting and has discovered that worship (in its musical form) is the most fulfilling applications of his heart, mind and spirit.
 He considers it an extraordinary privilege to coordinate the talented musicians at City Church.